 Doubting the validity of intelligibility judgments, most researchers prefer to test actual speech comprehension.
-The disadvantage of this approach is that it is in general difficult to abstract away from individual speakers and test situations.
-In addition, an effort must be made to avoid priming effects, ceiling effects, too heavy memory load and other unwanted effects.
+The disadvantage of this approach is that it is generally difficult to abstract away from individual speakers and test situations.
+In addition, an effort must be made to avoid priming effects, ceiling effects, too-heavy memory load, and other unwanted effects.
 These considerations often make it rather time consuming both to develop suitable tests and to carry out the tests themselves.

 Content questions.
 In order to simulate a test situation that is as close to reality as possible, a number of investigators have tested intelligibility by means of questions about the content of a text.
 The intelligibility of a language variety is expressed as the mean percentage of correct answers given by the participants chosen for the task.

 The questions about the texts must be formulated with great care.
-They should cover the content of the whole text as well as possible and not measure memory, general knowledge or intelligence of the subject.
+They should cover the content of the whole text as well as possible, and not measure the memory, general knowledge, or intelligence of the subject.
 Correct answers to the questions must also be well-defined.
-This is not always an easy task and may force the researcher to distinguish between different degrees of correctness, for example 'completely correct', 'partly correct' and 'incorrect'.
-A more objective solution is to use multiple choice questions where the subject has to choose between a limited number of possible answers.
+This is not always an easy task and may force the researcher to distinguish different degrees of correctness, for example, "completely correct," partly correct," and "incorrect."
+A more objective solution is to use multiple-choice questions, where the subject has to choose between a limited number of possible answers.
 An additional advantage of this method is that the answers can be corrected rather easily, either manually or automatically by computer.
-A disadvantage of multiple choice questions is that it may be difficult to find distracters that are not too easily excluded by the subjects.
-Furthermore, the use of multiple choice questions is rather unnatural, since people are mostly not given several possible replies in a natural situation where intelligibility is required.
+A disadvantage of multiple-choice questions is that it may be difficult to find distracters that are not too easily excluded by the subjects.
+Furthermore, the use of multiple-choice questions is rather unnatural, since people are mostly not given several possible replies in a natural situation where intelligibility is required.

 Translations.
 Another way of testing the intelligibility of a text is to have the subjects translate it.
 Intelligibility is then expressed as the percentage of correctly translated words.
-An advantage of this method compared to content questions is that the researcher does not have to formulate questions about the text which may sometimes be a difficult task (see above).
-All words in the text count to the same degree even if the text is not completely understood and the general knowledge of the subject only plays a limited role.
+An advantage of this method compared to content questions is that the researcher does not have to formulate questions about the text, which, as previously noted, is sometimes a difficult task.
+All words in the text count to the same degree even if the subject does not completely understand the text, and general knowledge about the subject only plays a limited role.

-For the researcher, it is may be difficult to decide whether translations should be counted as correct or incorrect and the choice may be rather subjective.
-For example a Danish person may translate Swedish piga 'maid' into the Danish cognate pige 'girl' that has only a partly overlapping meaning.
+For the researcher, it may be difficult to decide whether translations should be counted as correct or incorrect and the choice may be rather subjective.
+For example, a Danish person may translate Swedish piga 'maid' into the Danish cognate pige 'girl,' which has only a partly overlapping meaning.
 Furthermore, some subjects may have difficulty translating since for them it not a natural task to perform.
-The ability to translate appears to involve far more than mere intelligibility and it may draw heavily on the subjects memory.
-Therefore the text must be presented in short chunks with pauses in between where the subject can write down the translation.
+The ability to translate appears to involve far more than mere intelligibility, and it may draw heavily on the subject's memory.
+Therefore, the text must be presented in short chunks with pauses in between during which the subject can write down the translation.